Frequently Asked Questions

 Acting classes are based on subject matter — such as Acting Naturalism or Acting Shakespeare — rather than a consecutive progression.
 Students are exposed to a variety of acting techniques and may work with one or several different techniques in a course.

-There is a separate audition session for first-year students in the Fall semester for classes and productions.
-First-year students are especially invited to audition for Acting Workshop in the fall semester, which is restricted to first-year students.
+First-year students interested in acting are encouraged to take to take Acting I in their first semester.
 Often first-year actors work with senior theatre majors in the Advanced Directing Lab.
 These students work in outside rehearsals with several different directors on a wide range of scenes to be presented in class each week.
-First-year students are also encouraged to work on a production crew.
-This is a great introduction to faculty, fellow students, and the production process.

 NYC theatres are pleased to have Barnard and Columbia students as interns.
 Beyond Barnard and the Office of Career Services at Columbia regularly posts internships for both the summer and the academic year.
 Recently, students have interned with the following arts institutions: The Apollo Theatre; The Center for Fiction; Chautauqua Theater Company; Chicago City Limits; Disney Theatricals; Epic Theatre Ensemble; Flying Carpet Theatre Company; Free Arts NYC; HERE Arts Center; Jean Doumanian Productions; Jim Henson Company; Mabou Mines; Object Collection; The Pearl Theatre Company; The Public Theater; Theatre Communications Group; PL115; Polybe + Seats; TADA!
 Youth Theatre; Target Margin; Theodora Skipitares/Skysaver Productions; Voice & Vision; Waterwell; WET Productions; Women's Project.